kann87/options-strategies/README.md

-# Options Strategies
+# Options Strategies - NSE F&O

-This gem helps you to use the pre-defined strategies with the respective inputs and also allows to create the custom strategy as you want.
+This gem helps you to use the Options pre-defined strategies with the respective inputs and also allows to create the custom strategy as you want.

 ## Installation